shreyatpandey/Coding-Challenges/Apple/LTE-Basics/RACH.md

   ## Purpose of RARCH
    * Achieve UP link synchronization between UE and eNB <br>
    * Obtain messages like RRC Connection Request <br>

+  ## Criteria for Uplink Syncronization
+    * The synchronization process should happen only when there is immediate necessity. <br>
+    * The synchronization should be dedicated to only a specific UE. <br>